March 29th, 2018 | Laura McDonagh

-We are looking forward to seeing you today at BIGCITYWEDFEST’17 our Brides Up North Luxury Wedding Show at Victoria Warehouse, Sunday 3rd September 2017, 11am till 4pm!
+We are looking forward to seeing you THIS SUNDAY at BIGCITYWEDFEST’18, our Brides Up North Grand Wedding Show at Victoria Warehouse, Sunday 18th March 2018, 11am till 3pm, FREE ENTRY!

-Expect the amazing spaces at this unique wedding venue to be transformed into a twinkling wedding wonderland!
-There’ll be inspiration a go-go from our very favourite North West wedding suppliers, live music, sweet treats, popping prosecco and all the details for your dream wedding day, wrapped up as usual in one huge dose of Brides Up North style excitement and fun.
-If you plan on having an absolutely EPIC wedding day, you need to be there!
+Autumn’s debut event at this sensational venue was absolutely EPIC, and this season we are going bigger and better than ever!
+For the first stop on our spring #WEDFESTtour expect the amazing spaces at this unique wedding venue to be transformed into a twinkling wedding wonderland!
+There’ll be inspiration a go-go from our very favourite North West wedding suppliers, live music, sweet treats, beautiful bridal fashion, floral inspiration, super cool styling ideas, popping prosecco, pretty paper, sparkling diamonds and all the details for your dream wedding day, wrapped up as usual in one huge dose of Brides Up North style excitement and fun.
+If you plan on having an absolutely kick-ass cool wedding day, you need to be there!

 Entry is completely FREE for you and your whole party, and you get to take home a VIP media pack too, sponsored by UNVEILED Magazine and filled with treats and glossy mags!
 There might even be a glass of bubbly with your name on it…